phreed/pixi/docs/integration/editor/jetbrains.md

 Now you as a user can run `pixi shell`, which will start the default environment.
 In production, you then just run `pixi run -e prod COMMAND`, and the minimal prod environment is installed.

-## Direnv

-In order to use Direnv with [Jetbrains](https://www.jetbrains.com/ides/) products you first have to install the [Direnv plugin](https://plugins.jetbrains.com/plugin/15285-direnv-integration).
-Then follow the instructions in our [Direnv doc page](../third_party/direnv.md).
-Now your Jetbrains IDE will be run within the selected Pixi environment.